rogap/Pal-bot/README.md

 ## installation

+Installation should be done only if you want to get your own bot.
+You can use an existing bot without installing it.

 * Clone the repository and install all the dependencies
 * For correct operation, you will need to additionally install `pm2` - `sudo npm install pm2@latest -g`
 * And also MongoDB - `sudo apt update` and then `sudo apt install -y mongodb`